-The fill for the earthwork/embankment can be obtained from borrow areas where suitable soil is available at the sub-project site.
-The borrow areas will be identified with the approval from PIU.
-The fill material will only be procured from approved quarries.
+The fill for the earthwork/embankment can be obtained from borrow areas where suitable soil is available.
+The Contractors will identify them borrow areas as per their arrangement and get approval from PIU.
+The contractor will be bound to procure the material from authorized quarries and get the approval before the start of the work.